Actyx/Actyx/dev-docs/2023-11-24 versioning ax.md

 It is clear they have very different versions and this is where the problem starts.

-By SemVer's definition, the CLI did not suffer a change dramatic enought to warrant a breaking change, but at the same time, it is no longer the same tool users are used to.
+By SemVer's definition, the CLI did not suffer a change dramatic enough to warrant a breaking change, but at the same time, it is no longer the same tool users are used to.

 `actyx` itself did not suffer major changes either, we deprecated some platforms but